Be Clear on Cancer

 Are you a member of the public?

 The content in this section was produced for health professionals.
-If you have any questions then please contact email@example.com.
-Otherwise if you are a patient you can access more information here.
+If you are a member of the public and would like to access information on the signs and symptoms of cancer, you can access more information here.

 Be Clear on Cancer has been promoting awareness and early diagnosis by raising public awareness of signs and symptoms of cancer and encouraging people to see their GP without delay since January 2011.
 The programme was led by Public Health England, working in partnership with the Department of Health, NHS England and Cancer Research UK.
 Each campaign was tested locally and then regionally, with a view to rolling them out nationally if they prove to be effective.